 If you would like to prevent the number of scripts that fall into this category, tools like Autoptimize or WP Rocket may prove helpful.

 When you check the option to combine or “aggregate” files, it will load them in the footer of the site, after the main content has loaded.

 With WP Rocket, it's recommended to activate the Preload feature.

 Note: If you wish to use the "Generate Critical CSS Paths" feature in WPRocket, you will need to contact Strattic support so we can whitelist the necessary WPRocket IP addresses.

 With Autoptimize, there is a setting all the way at the bottom under Misc Options called “Save aggregated script/CSS as static files?” that should be enabled.

 No Need to Enable Caching

-With traditional WordPress hosting platforms you want to cache your content whenever you can.
+With traditional WordPress hosting platforms, you want to cache your content whenever you can.
 That is because the site is dynamic and requires database calls and code processing by default.
-This is slower than a cached version of your site, which is HTML, no database calls and less code running.
+This is slower than a cached version of your site, which is HTML, with no database calls, and less code running.

 A static site is already HTML with no database calls, so no need e to cache it.
 It is a cache.